Academic advisors: Here to help

-Sounds pretty important, right?
+Sounds pretty important, doesn't it?
 Here’s why you should get in good with your academic advisor:

 They know what you need